Szczecin–Świnoujście railway: Route

-Modernisation
+Modernization

-In 2016 it is planned to modernise the Szczecin Dąbie - Kliniska and Rurka - Goleniów sections, which will increase line capacity and increase line speeds to 160 km/h.
+In 2016 it is planned to modernize the Szczecin Dąbie – Kliniska and Rurka – Goleniów sections, which will increase line capacity and increase line speeds to 160 km/h.

 Usage

 Past

 The German train timetable for the line shows that in 1917 the line was served by five train pairs per day between Szczecin and Świnoujście.

 In 1981, 12 train pairs of passenger trains, and 5 pairs of fast trains which operated during the holiday season, operated on the line.
 Only 1 pair of trains ran to the station Świnoujście Port.
-One train pair operated to Kamien Pomorski and five train pairs operated to Gryfic from Goleniów.
+One train pair operated to Kamień Pomorski and five train pairs operated to Gryfic from Goleniów.

 Current

 The line is used by the following trains: